#

 The strength of phishing-resistant MFA comes from public key cryptography.
 This technology is the engine behind open authentication standards like FIDO2 and WebAuthn.
 Instead of a shared secret like a password, the user’s device holds a unique private key that never leaves it.
 When a user logs in, the service sends a challenge that only the device’s private key can correctly solve.
 This process cryptographically binds the user’s login to the specific website they are visiting.
 A phishing site, even a perfect replica, cannot replicate this challenge-response protocol because it has a different web origin.
 This technical safeguard ensures that credentials cannot be successfully used on a fraudulent site, stopping attackers in their tracks.

-Why Traditional MFA Is No Longer Enough
+Why Your Traditional MFA Is Failing

 Implementing multi-factor authentication was a major step forward for security, but threat actors have adapted their playbooks.
 The same MFA methods that once felt like a strong defense are now actively targeted by attackers.
 Relying on these traditional approaches can create a dangerous blind spot in your security posture, as they are susceptible to increasingly sophisticated attacks that exploit both technology and human behavior.
 Understanding these gaps is the first step toward building a truly resilient defense.

-The Vulnerabilities of SMS and Email Codes
+The Security Gaps in SMS and Email Codes

 The most common forms of MFA often rely on codes sent via SMS text or email.
 While convenient, these methods are fundamentally insecure.
 They are not cryptographically bound to the service you are trying to access, which means they can be intercepted and used by an attacker.
 Techniques like SIM swapping, where an attacker tricks a mobile carrier into transferring a phone number to their device, give them direct access to your SMS codes.
 Similarly, if a user's email account is compromised, any MFA codes sent there are also compromised.
 These methods prove that not all MFA is created equal, as many common approaches can be tricked by sophisticated phishing attacks.

-How Attackers Bypass Legacy MFA
+How Attackers Easily Bypass Legacy MFA

 Attackers have become experts at exploiting the human element to get around legacy MFA.
 One popular technique is "MFA fatigue," where an attacker who has already stolen a password bombards the user with push notifications.
 They bet on the user eventually getting annoyed or confused and hitting "Approve" just to make the alerts stop.
 Another approach is direct social engineering, where an attacker might pose as IT support and convince an employee to approve a login request or read back a one-time code.
 These tactics prey on distraction and trust, turning an employee into an unwitting accomplice.
 Understanding these vulnerabilities is a key part of effective Human Risk Management, as it shifts focus to the behaviors that lead to compromise.